Triple Lethality Build (Top/Mi

 Anti-Tank Build (Top)

 This build only works with Fervor of Battle .
 The runes for this build are AS-AD.
-This build has a weak early game, a good mid game and a strong late game.
-It is designed to maximise our effectiveness against mutliple tanks and supertanks such as Poppy or Malphite.
+Max Heightened Senses after Blinding Assault.
+This build has a good early game, a good mid game and a strong late game.
+It is designed to maximise our effectiveness against multiple tanks and supertanks such as Poppy or Malphite.
 If offers good sustained DPS but not a lot of burst.
 It has a 'DPS' Quinn playstyle associated with it.

 INVISIBLE TEXTINVISIBLE TEXT

-This build works with all three Keystones.
+This build works with all three Keystones, but Fervor of Battle is best.
 The recommended runes for this build are AS-AD runes.
-The Crit Build has a weak early game, a decent mid game and an excellent late game.
-It is designed to give us the strongest mid-late/late game.
+Max Heightened Senses after Blinding Assault.
+The Crit Build has a good early game, a good mid game and an excellent late game.
 It can be taken against any type of enemy.
-It provides us with huge sustained damage but a good burst too.
+It provides us with huge sustained damage but a a poor burst.
 It uses a 'DPS' playstyle.

 Why a different build for botlane?
 Some people prefer to use the Lethality-Crit or Triple Lethality Builds instead of the Crit Build.
 However, botlane is a 2v2 and Quinn's kill potential in a 2v2 is lower than in a solo lane.
 Therefore, taking lethality as a first item is less beneficial as we can't really abuse it's early game power.
 Additionally, roaming as an ADC is more risky as you miss out on a lot of CS and risk your tower more (the enemy ADC can push the wave quickly).
 Therefore, the Crit Build focuses less on early game power - which we can't abuse properly as ADC Quinn - and instead aims to provide us the best mid/late game sustained damage.
 This fits in with our role as ADC.